josepot/react-redux-scroll/README.md

   </div>;
 ```

-Now, lets pretend that we want the `FancyForm` and the `ErrorMessages`
+Now, lets pretend that the `FancyForm` and the `ErrorMessages` are inside
-to render inside an `overflow: scroll` element.
-Therefore we want
+an `overflow: scroll` element.
+Therefore we want the scroll to happen for
-the scroll to happen for the "overflowed" element, instead of the `window`.
+that "overflowed" element, instead of the `window`:
-This is how to do it:

 ```js
 import React from 'react';